evanlamb/evanlamb.github.io/_posts/2014-3-3-Hello-World.md

 2. bacon
 3. apple

-Here's the link to ![google] (http://upload.wikimedia.org/wikipedia/commons/1/15/Red_Apple.jpg).
+Here's the link to [google] (http://upload.wikimedia.org/wikipedia/commons/1/15/Red_Apple.jpg)

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).